guanyuming-he/guanyuming-he/README.md

 ## Instant messaging
 One significant weakness of using OpenPGP keys to encrypt emails is the lack of forward secrecy.
+It is technically possible for two parties to perform a Deffie-Hellman-like protocol via email to establish session keys, but that would be extremely cumbersome, compared with automatic processes employed by instant messaging programs.

 To avoid having to trust a server, I only plan to use one Instant Messaging protocol, Tox, for now.
 My Tox ID:
 BF011A0BF6AAB23526445921291C601DAA63D808BC13F8D3EC8164448007AD5276D5589D6A82
 (Check the Tox protocol specification to understand it https://toktok.ltd/spec)